Director of Development

 As with all positions at Project Drawdown, this will be 100% remote.
 Employees can work anywhere within the United States.
 Candidates currently authorized to work in the United States (US Citizens, green card holders, and work visa holders), who reside anywhere within the US may apply.

 This is a full-time position with benefits.
-Compensation and benefits are competitive.
-We work hard to ensure our salaries are competitive with similar leading nonprofits in major cities across America.
-In addition, Project Drawdown provides exceptional benefits, including generous time off, medical / dental / vision insurance, an FSA program, matching 401k and more.
+The salary range for this position is $175,000-$200,000 / year.
+In addition, Project Drawdown provides exceptional benefits, including generous time off, health insurance and matching 401k.
 We will share compensation package details with candidates we invite into our interview process.

 How to Apply